-The New Zealand Diploma in Aviation course that Southern Wings provides has three streams; General Aviation, Instructor and Airline Preparation.
+The New Zealand Diploma in Aviation course that Southern Wings provides has General Aviation stream.
 All students of this stream will complete a Private Licence (PPL) and Commercial Pilot Licence (CPL).
 Graduates of this course will be qualified commercial pilots, able to exercise the privileges provided for by the CAANZ in New Zealand and safely load and carry dangerous goods by air or assist with Maintenance Control or work in the associated industries.

 The aim of this course is to provide the skills and knowledge necessary to achieve a Commercial Pilots Licence with type and instrument ratings, entitling the holder to legally operate an aircraft in New Zealand for commercial purposes.